mkretzschmar/SymconWD/README.md

-# symconGIIZ
+# SymconGIIZ
-Misc Helper for monitoring & maintenance of distributed IP-Symcon instances.
+Misc utilities for monitoring & maintenance of distributed IP-Symcon instances.